dawidswigut/dawidswigut/README.md

-# 👋 Welcome to my GitHub!
+# 👋 Hello, I'm Dawid!
+Welcome to my GitHub!

 ## 📌 About Me
 I am a third-year student of **Automatics and Robotics at AGH University of Cracow**.